Codium-ai/pr-agent/docs/docs/usage-guide/additional_configurations.md

 In some cases, you may want to exclude specific files or directories from the analysis performed by CodiumAI PR-Agent.
 This can be useful, for example, when you have files that are generated automatically or files that shouldn't be reviewed, like vendored code.

-To ignore files or directories, edit the **[ignore.toml](https://github.com/Codium-ai/pr-agent/blob/main/pr_agent/settings/ignore.toml)** configuration file.
+The default ignore settings are defined in **[ignore.toml](https://github.com/Codium-ai/pr-agent/blob/main/pr_agent/settings/ignore.toml)** configuration file.
 This setting also exposes the following environment variables:

  - `IGNORE.GLOB`
  - `IGNORE.REGEX`

+which you can edit to ignore files or folders based on glob or regex patterns.

+### Example usage

+Let's look at an example where we want to ignore all files with `.py` extension from the analysis.

-For example, to ignore Python files in a PR with online usage, comment on a PR:
+To ignore Python files in a PR with online usage, comment on a PR:
-`/review --ignore.glob=['*.py']`
+`/review --ignore.glob="['*.py']"`

 To ignore Python files in all PRs using `glob` pattern, set in a configuration file:
 ```